Definite and Indefinite pronoun

 Is any left?

-any coming?
+Are any coming? |

 more